fahrnbergerg/tryhackme/contain-linux.md

 Deadline:
 - If we do not receive payment within two hours, your decryption key will be destroyed and your files will be lost forever.
 </pre>
-The ransomware has apparently infested the root account, too.
-Since you still do not want to pay any money, also ignore this ransom demand.
-Nonetheless, the file `root.txt` resides in root's home directory as expected.
-Catch a glimpse of it.
+The ransomware affects root as well.
+Ignore that message and read `root.txt` inside the root home directory.

-`cat root.txt`
+`cat root.txt` (Target Machine)

-It shapes up as illegible as `user.txt` due to infestation by the ransomware.
-Analyze it thoroughly.
+The content appears unreadable.
+Determine the file type.

-`file root.txt`
+`file root.txt` (Target Machine)
 <pre>
 root.txt: openssl enc'd data with salted password
 </pre>
-You will fail with all attempts to decrypt it.
-Rather search for a backup of `root.txt`, the last resort in case of ransomware infestation.
+Decryption fails for all attempts.
+Search the filesystem for a backup of `root.txt`.

-`find / -name root.txt 2>/dev/null`
+`find / -name root.txt 2>/dev/null` (Target Machine)
 <pre>
 /root/root.txt
 &lt;redacted&gt;
 </pre>
-Catch a glimpse of the found backup file and acquire the root flag.
+View the located backup and retrieve the root flag.

-`cat <redacted>`
+`cat <redacted>` (Target Machine)
 <pre>
 THM{&lt;redacted&gt;}
 </pre>